GUIDELINES FOR SUBMISSIONS OF PROPOSALS

 All participants on a roundtable, including the chair, must be pre-registered by June 15 in order to be accepted and listed in the program.
 Author Meets Critic sessions do not count towards participation rules, and will not be placed under consideration for Board Sponsorship.

-The ASA is pleased to introduce Flash presentations at the 2017 annual meeting.
-These presentations are a rapid-fire, engaging performance of 15 image-rich slides.
+Flash presentations are a rapid-fire, engaging performance of 15 image-rich slides.
 Each slide shows for exactly 20 seconds before automatically moving to the next slide.
 The total presentation time is a speedy 5 minutes.
 They are poetry delivered with a punch.
 When reviewing your abstracts, we look for the visual and verbal promise to surprise, provoke, evoke or simply take a stand.
-All submissions are blind-reviewed for originality, passion, point of view and relevance to the 2017 conference theme.
+All submissions are blind-reviewed for originality, passion, the point of view and relevance to the conference theme.
 An abstract of up to 250 words that briefly describes your overall concept as well as how your visual and verbal narratives will unfold must be provided.
 Include 5 images that you intend (and have the right permissions) to use in your presentation.
 Do not include any references to the author’s identity (to facilitate blind peer review).
 All materials must be included in a single PDF or Word document.
 Do not submit additional files.

 DISCUSSANTS AND CHAIRS